Something big is coming to Liquibase OSS 5.0 — Learn more!

 Accelerate database changes, reduce failures, and enforce governance across your pipelines.

-When it comes to the evolution of your database’s schema (structure), data, and policies, how you manage change will have impacts throughout the pipeline.
-Embracing an optimal approach to database change management (DCM) – and continuously monitoring and optimizing it for safety, efficiency, and innovation – means the very core of your data-driven business gets the care, attention, and protection it needs to deliver value (today and well into the future).
+When it comes to the evolution of your database’s schema, data, and policies, how you manage change will have impacts throughout the software development lifecycle.
+Embracing an optimal approach to database change management (DCM) – and continuously monitoring and optimizing it for safety, efficiency, and innovation – means the very core of your data-driven business gets the care, attention, and protection it needs to deliver value.

-For starters, it wouldn’t be stuck in manual review processes but instead embrace automation and integration.
-It would also maximize collaboration and transparency to build trust and support efficiency.
-With the right tracking in place, the best approach to database change management would also enable end-to-end observability for measuring pipeline efficiency, capturing detailed activity reports, and enhancing security and compliance.
+No manual review processes.
+Embracing automation.
+Maximize collaboration and transparency to build trust and support efficiency.
+With the right tracking in place, the best approach to database change management would also enable end-to-end observability for measuring pipeline efficiency, capturing detailed activity reports, and enhancing security and compliance

 What is database change management?